artemmanaenko/st-test-task/docs/design.md

   **Future:** adjust shard count based on load and consider sharding by other fields to keep distribution even.

 ## 11) Next Steps / With More Time

+- Deployment & security options
+  - Deploy to cloud (e.g., AWS) to validate in real environments.
+  - Enable edge protection (e.g., AWS Shield/WAF) and tighten service security.
+  - Configure CDN properly for static assets and feed responses where applicable.
+  - Set up autoscaling policies for API and supporting services.
+- Performance & testing actions
+  - Provide a repeatable performance/load test script (wrk/k6/JMeter) with env defaults.
   - Online profile updates: move from coarse batch to more frequent cron/micro-batch; keep it lightweight (avoid heavy Kafka for cost now) while improving freshness.
   - Ranking quality: add diversity/dup controls and expand business/policy/maturity filters.
+  - Observability: add dashboards and SLOs with burn-rate alerts (latency, errors, cache hit rate, aggregation lag).
   - Logging: ship convenient structured logging for faster debugging and tracing.
-- Observability: add dashboards and SLOs with burn-rate alerts (latency, errors, cache hit rate, aggregation lag).
   - Data-driven optimization: use the dashboards/SLO signals to decide when to change architecture (e.g., more shards, bus adoption, caching tiers).